Requirements + Deadlines

 All programs offer deferment to attend advanced civilian graduate and professional schools.

-In addition to your home schooled transcript and your ACT with Writing or SAT score, we strongly encourage home-schooled and online students to submit subject tests, AP exam scores, or grades from an accredited secondary or post-secondary institution in the academic subjects required for admission.
+In addition to your home schooled transcript and your ACT or SAT score, we strongly encourage home-schooled and online students to submit subject tests, AP exam scores, or grades from an accredited secondary or post-secondary institution in the academic subjects required for admission.
 For admission into the College of Literature, Science, and the Arts we encourage submission of test scores or graded work in a natural science, social studies, and foreign language subject.
 The College of Engineering encourages test scores or graded work in calculus, chemistry, and physics.
-The School of Music, Theatre & Dance requires home-schooled students (including online high school students) to submit records of school progress and results from at least two SAT subject exams and the SAT I writing test; AP exam results or official transcripts for dual enrollment work completed in an accredited college or university can be substituted for the SAT subject test.
+The School of Music, Theatre & Dance requires home-schooled students (including online high school students) to submit records of school progress and results from at least two SAT subject exams; AP exam results or official transcripts for dual enrollment work completed in an accredited college or university can be substituted for the SAT subject test.